Ahnaf-nub/UniSheet/README.md

 # UniSheet - College Application Tracker

+Often, I see people using spreadsheets to manually edit and add rows and columns to manage universities, so I made this tool "UniSheet".
 A modern web application built with FastAPI and Supabase to help students organize and track their college applications efficiently.

 ## 🚀 Features